lewishowles/components/src/components/content/data-table/data-table.md

 The content of the entire row that the cell belongs to.

+### `configure-label`

+- default: Configure

+The label for the "Configure" dropdown, including display options and column visibility.

 ### `display-options-label`

 - default: Display options

-The label for the "Display" options dropdown.
+The label for the "Display" options in the configure dropdown.

 ### `display-option-compact-label`